A Compact Hybrid Convolution--Frequency State Space Network for Learned Image Compression: Introduction

-In parallel with advances in network architecture design, another line of research has focused on improving entropy models for more accurate bitrate estimation.
-Hyperprior-based models~\cite{minnen2018joint, zhou2019multiscale, cui2021asymmetric, li2024frequencyaware} employ 2D masked convolutions~\cite{oord2016conditional} or masked Transformers~\cite{devlin2019bert} to capture spatial dependencies in quantized latents, while 3D masked convolutions~\cite{qi2016volumetric, ji20123d} have been introduced to jointly explore spatial and cross-channel dependencies~\cite{Chen2021end, mentzer2018conditional, tang2023joint}.
-Furthermore, channel-wise autoregressive schemes~\cite{minnen2020channel} and spatial–channel context-adaptive models~\cite{he2022elic} have been proposed to reduce redundancy along both dimensions.
-Wang et al.~\cite{wang2024fdnet} incorporated a hybrid attention mechanism into the channel entropy model to suppress low-frequency redundancy.
-However, most of these methods still operate primarily in the spatial and channel domains.
-Simply decomposing latent features into low- and high-frequency components for separate processing may be overly coarse, and the side information in hyperprior-based models is seldom modeled in a frequency-aware manner.
-A more fine-grained analysis of different frequency components and content-adaptive bit allocation across them remains an important open problem.
+In parallel with advances in nonlinear transforms, another important research line has focused on entropy modeling for more accurate bitrate estimation.
+Hyperprior-based approaches~\cite{minnen2018joint, zhou2019multiscale, cui2021asymmetric, li2024frequencyaware} employ masked convolutions~\cite{oord2016conditional} or masked Transformers~\cite{devlin2019bert} to model dependencies in quantized latents, while 3D masked convolutions have been explored to jointly capture spatial and cross-channel dependencies~\cite{qi2016volumetric, ji20123d, Chen2021end, mentzer2018conditional, tang2023joint}.
+In addition, channel-wise autoregressive schemes~\cite{minnen2020channel} and spatial--channel context-adaptive models~\cite{he2022elic} have been proposed to further reduce redundancy.
+Some recent studies have also introduced frequency-aware components into LIC models~\cite{li2024frequencyaware, wang2024fdnet}.
+Nevertheless, most entropy models still operate primarily in the spatial and channel domains, and frequency-aware modeling of side information remains relatively underexplored.
+A finer-grained treatment of different frequency components within latent and hyperprior features may therefore provide complementary benefits for LIC.